yehia67/documentation/trinity/0.1/how-to-guides/connect-to-a-custom-node.md

 # Connect to custom nodes

-**Instead of using the default [node quorum](../concepts/node-quorum.md), you can connect to one or more custom nodes.
-For example, you may want to connect to your own nodes or even connect to some nodes on the Devnet.**
+**You can connect to one or more custom nodes instead of or in addition to the default [node quorum](../concepts/node-quorum.md).
+For example, you may want to be able to connect to your own nodes or even connect to nodes on the Devnet.**

 :::info:
-Your custom node must use the HTTPS protocol.
+All nodes in Trinity must use the HTTPS protocol.
 :::

 ![Node management in Trinity](../images/node-management.png)